YasarKantarcilar/INDIRIOO/README.md

-## one of my old projects, likewise yemeksepeteti
+## one of my old projects, likewise yemeksepeti